Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

 Consistent with this picture, the subgap structure of the quadrumer (Fig.\,\ref{Fig:figure4}a) differs drastically from that of the trimer (Fig.\,\ref{Fig:figure2}f).
 The $\alpha$ and $\beta$ states of the monomer are now expected to form four hybrid states each.
-A detailed assignment, however, becomes increasingly difficult with growing chain length as the hybrid states are overlapping within our energy resolution.
+However, a detailed assignment becomes difficult as the states begin to overlap.
 Attaching a fifth atom causes yet another strong modification of the subgap structure (Fig.\,\ref{Fig:figure4}b).
 For instance, unlike for $N=4$, we now observe a delocalized state of $\alpha$ character at zero energy (i.e., at a bias of $\sim\pm\SI{1.55}{\milli\volt}$ corresponding to the tip gap).
-Apart from the atomic corrugation, this state has a nodeless intensity distribution exhibiting highest spectral weight at the center of the chain and falling off toward both ends (left red arrow, Fig.\,\ref{Fig:figure4}b, \didv maps are provided in SM \cite{SM}).
-Furthermore, there are several resonances around $\pm\SI{1.7}{\milli\volt}$ which are absent for $N=4$, with one state exhibiting strong intensity at the chain ends (right red arrow).
+Apart from the atomic corrugation, this state has a nodeless intensity distribution exhibiting highest spectral weight at the center of the chain and falling off toward both ends (left red arrow, Fig.\,\ref{Fig:figure4}b, \didv maps are provided in Supplementary Fig.\,8).
+Furthermore, there are several resonances around $\pm\SI{1.7}{\milli\volt}$ which are absent for $N=4$ such as the prominent state with strong intensity at the chain ends (right red arrow).

-Upon addition of another Fe atom ($N=6$), the zero-energy state is shifted to slightly higher energies.
+Further collective changes appear upon addition of another Fe atom ($N=6$).
+Now, the zero-energy state is shifted to slightly higher energies.
 At $\sim\pm\SI{1.7}{\milli\volt}$ there is a very weak resonance with different spatial fingerprints (no intensity at the chain terminations) as opposed to $N=5$ (Fig.\,\ref{Fig:figure4}c).
-While we cannot characterize all states individually, the concerted variation of the subgap structure along the entire chain indicates coherent coupling of all YSR states.
-This remains valid for the longer chains, for which broader features seem to converge into the specific energy intervals indicated by vertical dotted lines (Fig.\,\ref{Fig:figure4}) within the uniform center of the chain (horizontal dashed lines in panels g,h).
-This behavior is consistent with the formation of YSR bands based on the original $\alpha$ and $\beta$ states of the monomer.
-Once the bands are fully developed, their van Hove singularities become the strongest features in the \didv spectra.
+The concerted variation of the subgap structure along the entire chain indicates coherent coupling of all YSR excitations.
+This persists for the longer chains.
+Within the uniform center of the chain (horizontal dashed lines in panels g,h), the principal features converge into specific energy intervals as indicated by vertical dotted lines (Fig.\,\ref{Fig:figure4}).
+This behavior is consistent with the formation of band-like YSR excitations originating from the original $\alpha$ and $\beta$ excitations of the monomer.
+Once the band-like behavior is fully developed, the associated van Hove singularities become the strongest features in the \didv spectra.
+The interpretation of coherent band formation is further supported by the overall mirror symmetry about the center of the chain (cf.\ dashed lines in Fig.\,\ref{Fig:figure4}a-f).